getodk/docs/odkx-src/build-app.rst

 .. _build-app-designing-a-form:

-ODK Survey: Designing a Form
+ODK-X Survey: Designing a Form
 -------------------------------

 When creating a new form, the appropriate directory structure must be created.
 Once this directory structure is in place, an :file:`.xlsx` form can be created.
 From this :file:`.xlsx` form, a :file:`formDef.json` file will be generated using the XLSX Converter.
 This :file:`formDef.json`, in the appropriate directory, is what the system will use to create the Survey form.